jared-leddy/wordpress-plugin-starter-react/README.md

 ![image](_repo/vue-wordpress-logo.png)

-# WordPress Starter Plugin - Vue.js
+# WordPress Starter Plugin - React.js

 <div align="center">
   <p align="center">
-This is a forked repo from <a href="https://github.com/EvanAgee/vuejs-wordpress-plugin-starter" target="_blank">EvanAgee/vuejs-wordpress-plugin-starter</a>.
-Evan hasn't updated this repo in over 4 years, so we decided to fork it and manage our own version.
-This is still the same product, but we hope we can make it better.

-Our goal here is to make plugin development easier with Vue.
-While we didn't originally start this repo, we have exponentially surpassed it's predecessor.
+Our goal here is to make plugin development easier with React.
+This structure stems from our [WordPress Starter Plugin in Vue](https://github.com/jared-leddy/wordpress-plugin-starter-vue), but has been reworked for React.
 <br />
-<a href="https://github.com/jared-leddy/wordpress-plugin-starter-vue"><strong>Explore the docs »</strong></a>
+<a href="https://github.com/jared-leddy/wordpress-plugin-starter-react"><strong>Explore the docs »</strong></a>
 <br />
 <br />
-<a href="https://github.com/jared-leddy/wordpress-plugin-starter-vue">View Demo</a>
+<a href="https://github.com/jared-leddy/wordpress-plugin-starter-react">View Demo</a>
 &middot;
-<a href="https://github.com/jared-leddy/wordpress-plugin-starter-vue/issues">Report Bug</a>
+<a href="https://github.com/jared-leddy/wordpress-plugin-starter-react/issues">Report Bug</a>
 &middot;
-<a href="https://github.com/jared-leddy/wordpress-plugin-starter-vue/issues">Request Feature</a>
+<a href="https://github.com/jared-leddy/wordpress-plugin-starter-react/issues">Request Feature</a>

   </p>
 </div>